David Plotz

-David A. Plotz (born 31 January 1970) is an American journalist and former CEO of Atlas Obscura, an online magazine devoted to discovery and exploration.
+David A. Plotz (born January 31, 1970) is an American journalist and former CEO of Atlas Obscura, an online magazine devoted to discovery and exploration.
 A writer with Slate since its inception in 1996, Plotz was the online magazine's editor from June 2008 until July 2014, succeeding Jacob Weisberg.
-Plotz is currently the founder and CEO of the local-news podcast network, City Cast.
+Plotz is the founder and CEO of the local-news podcast network, City Cast.

 Early life and career

-David Plotz grew up in Washington, D.C., the child of Dr. Judith Plotz, an English professor at The George Washington University, and Dr. Paul H. Plotz (b.
-1937), a researcher at the National Institutes of Health.
-He attended Lafayette Elementary School and the St. Albans School in Washington DC.
+David Plotz was born in London and was raised in Washington, D.C., the child of Dr. Judith Plotz, an English professor at The George Washington University, and Dr. Paul H. Plotz,a researcher at the National Institutes of Health.
+He attended Lafayette Elementary School and the St. Albans School in Washington.

 In 1992, Plotz graduated from Harvard University with an A.B. degree.
 While at Harvard, he wrote for The Harvard Crimson (1988—1992).

 Career

 Plotz worked as a paralegal for the Department of Justice.
 He switched to journalism and served as a writer and senior editor for the Washington City Paper.
 He joined Slate when it launched in 1996.